SolidWallOfCode/libswoc/doc/code/Lexicon.en.rst

    :start-after: doc.ctor.2.begin
    :end-before: doc.ctor.2.end

-For dynamic use, it is common to have just the defaults, and not any of the fields, although of course if some "built in" names and values are needed those can be added as in the previous examples.
+For dynamic use, it is common to have just the defaults in the constructor, and not any of the fields, although of course if some "built in" names and values are needed those can be added as in the previous examples.

 .. literalinclude:: ../../unit_tests/ex_Lexicon.cc